History of the Peloponnesian War

 Analyses of the History generally occur in one of two camps.
 On the one hand, some scholars such as J. B. Bury view the work as an objective and scientific piece of history.
 The judgment of Bury reflects this traditional interpretation of the History as "severe in its detachment, written from a purely intellectual point of view, unencumbered with platitudes and moral judgments, cold and critical."

 On the other hand, in keeping with more recent interpretations that are associated with reader-response criticism, the History can be read as a piece of literature rather than an objective record of the historical events.
 This view is embodied in the words of W. R. Connor, who describes Thucydides as "an artist who responds to, selects and skillfully arranges his material, and develops its symbolic and emotional potential."

 Historical method

-Thucydides is considered to be one of the key figures in the development of Western history, thus making his methodology the subject of much analysis in area of historiography.
+Thucydides is considered to be one of the key figures in the development of Western history, thus making his methodology the subject of much analysis in the area of historiography.